API Functions

 ImportError – If matplotlib is not available

-ValueError – If coordinate bounds are invalid or PANGAEA file cannot be loaded
+ValueError – If coordinate bounds are invalid, config file cannot be loaded, or PANGAEA file cannot be loaded

-FileNotFoundError – If PANGAEA file or bathymetry data not found
+FileNotFoundError – If config file, PANGAEA file, or bathymetry data not found

 - cruiseplan.api.stations_with_config(config: StationsConfig = None) StationPickerResult[source]